An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Introduction

 The job-scheduling problems have been extensively studied in the past literature under both offline and online settings.
 In the offline setting, it is assumed that all the job specifications (i.e., processing lengths, release times, and cost functions) are known and given to the scheduler a priori.
 In the online setting that we consider in this paper, the scheduler only learns a job specification upon the job's arrival at the system, at which point the scheduler must make an irrevocable decision.
+Here, an irrevocable decision means that at any current time $t$, an online scheduler can not change its decisions on how the jobs were assigned and processed on the machines before time $t$.
 Therefore, an immediate question here is whether an online scheduler can still achieve a performance ``close" to that of the offline one despite its lack of information ahead of time.
 The question has been addressed using the notion of \emph{competitive ratio}, which has frequently been used as a standard metric for evaluating the performance of online algorithms.
 In this paper, we shall also use the competitive ratio to evaluate the performance guarantees of our devised online algorithms.